Invisible-Computers/image-gallery/HowToBuildAnApp.md

 On this url, you must serve a valid render for the device.

 On this url, the DEVICE authenticates with a JWT.
 The JWT will contain your developer ID.
 YOU MUST VALIDATE THAT THE DEVELOPER ID IS CORRECT.
+The JWT also contains the `user_device_ids` field, but this time, it only contains the ID of the device for which the render request is made.

-The url will again have the device-id in the query parameters, as well as the device-type.
+The url will have the `device_id` in the query parameters, as well as the device-type.
 This allows you to return a screen with setup instructions even if the user has never visited the settings url before.